The Admissions Office will contact parents about pending or missing requirements.

-Applicants with requirements completed after February will be tested in May (depending on teachers' schedules), over the summer break (schedule-permitting), or in the first half of August.
+If places are still available, applicants with requirements submitted after March will be tested in May or early June (depending on teachers' availability), over the summer break (schedule-permitting), or in the first half of August.

 Admission and Enrollment

-Acceptance documents (welcome letters and information from the nurse, the Parent-Teacher-Forum, the lunch program and school bus service providers, etc.) are emailed to parents of admitted students.
-Parents must read, sign, and return the Enrollment Agreement and Risk Assumption Form to the Admissions Office and pay a Reservation Fee before the given deadline.
+Acceptance documents (welcome letters and information from the nurse, the Parent-Teacher-Forum, the lunch program and school bus service providers, etc.) are published on the online portal to parents.
+Parents must complete the Online Enrollment process, sign and return the Enrollment Contract and medical forms to the Admissions Office and pay a Reservation Fee before the given deadline.

 Placement Testing for Middle and High School

-Placement testing for Middle and High School students are held the week before school begins.
-These tests help determine individual levels in English and Math, and if applicable, in German, French, or Spanish.
+Placement testing for all newly-admitted Middle and High School students (who have not been previously tested) must be completed the week before school begins.
+These tests help determine individual levels or possible gaps in Mathematics, Writing, and if applicable, in German, French, or Spanish.